jorio/Nanosaur/README.md

 Nanosaur is a 1998 Macintosh game by Pangea Software.
 In it, you’re a cybernetic dinosaur from the future who’s sent back in time 20 minutes before a giant asteroid hits the Earth.
 And you get to shoot at T-Rexes with nukes.

 Nanosaur was bundled with the original iMac and ran on Mac OS 8.
-It’s also notable for being a prominent showcase of QuickDraw 3D’s capabilities, which was Apple’s high-level 3D graphics API during the 90s.
+It’s also notable for being a prominent showcase of [QuickDraw 3D](https://en.wikipedia.org/wiki/QuickDraw_3D)’s capabilities, which was Apple’s high-level 3D graphics API during the 90s.

-In 1999, Pangea released [Nanosaur’s source code](http://www.pangeasoft.net/nano/nanosource.html) to the public.
+In 1999, Pangea released [Nanosaur’s source code](https://www.pangeasoft.net/nano/nanosource.html) to the public.
 This port is based on that release.
+(Note: the restrictive terms in that link are ancient — Pangea does [endorse the existence of this port today](https://www.pangeasoft.net/nano/files.html).)

 ### Port philosophy

 I took a conservative approach to port the game, in a similar spirit to “Chocolate Doom”.
 I aimed to accurately maintain the behavior of the original game.
 The port has some minor quality-of-life improvements such as support for arbitrary resolutions.
 Modifications to the gameplay or presentation are out of the scope of this project.

 To make it easier to port the game, I wrote an implementation of parts of the Macintosh Toolbox API, which I called “[Pomme](https://github.com/jorio/Pomme)”.
 You can think of Pomme as a cross-platform reimagining of [Carbon](https://en.wikipedia.org/wiki/Carbon_(API)), albeit at a much smaller scope.
+Later, I extended Pomme to port several other Pangea games from the Mac OS 7-9 era (see “other Pangea game ports” below).

 The first release of this port used a [custom fork](https://github.com/jorio/Quesa) of [Quesa](https://github.com/jwwalker/Quesa) to render the game’s 3D graphics.
 Quesa is an independent implementation of QuickDraw 3D; it was incredibly useful to get the game up and running initially.
 Nanosaur has switched to a tailor-made renderer as of version 1.4.2.